taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Every Computer Performance Book: How to Avoid and Solve Performance Problems on The Computers You Work With by Bob Wescott, Anna Macijeski

+Debugging

+- Debugging: The 9 Indispensable Rules for Finding Even the Most Elusive Software and Hardware Problems by David J Agans

 <br>

 <h2><a name="devtools_t" href="#devtools_c">Development Tools</a></h2>